1st Overall Draft Picks: Which League Does it Better?

 - NFL & MLB: 1/10

-This was the most alarming statistic, especially in the NFL, NBA, and MLB, in that these leagues are nearly always missing the best player in the draft, or the player that brings the most value to their team, with the first-overall pick.
+This was the most alarming statistic, especially in the NFL, NBA, and MLB.
+These leagues are nearly always missing the best player in the draft, or the player that brings the most value to their team, with the first-overall pick.
 With the amount of time and money that these leagues put into scouting, is something going wrong in the process?

 If there’s anything to take away from this piece, it’s that perhaps getting the first-overall pick isn’t as valuable as it’s believed to be (especially in the three leagues other than the NHL).
 What might be more valuable, is having a higher number of picks.
 You never really know when you might be drafting the best player of the draft.